 Can I use P.S.H. as part of my established health-care practice?
 [TOP]

 Yes, with caution.
 P.S.H. does NOT lend itself to 'mixing and matching' with other health modalities and should always be used 'on its own' with any particular individual.
 Most clients benefit from having a decent 'break' from other therapies, before commencing P.S.H.
-This is considered a vitally important issue and carefully covered in detail during the training.
+This is a very important issue and is carefully covered in detail during the training.